AnyiBio/phone-app/README.md

 ## Documentation and Architecture

-The project follows Hexagonal Architecture principles to ensure a clear separation of concerns.
-The directory structure is designed to keep the core logic isolated from external dependencies, making the application more maintainable and scalable.
+The project follows next suggested arquitechture principles to ensure a clear separation of concerns.
+The directory structure have the pages as a server side components meanwhile some UI components require to be servered by client because it use some hooks like useStare and or useEfrect.
+Every component is divided in pods.

 ```plaintext
 /